openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_reference_term_type.md

 *  Update a target concept reference term with given UUID, this method only modifies properties in the request.
 Returns a `404 Not Found` status if concept reference term not exists.
 If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

    ### Attributes

     Parameter | Type | Description
     --- | --- | ---
-    *names* | `String` | Name for the concept reference term *description* | `String` | A brief description of the concept reference term *code* | `String` | Represents a name from a standard medical code *conceptSource* | `target_concept_source_UUID` | A concept can have any number of mappings to any number of other vocabularies.
+    *names* | `String` | Name for the concept reference term *description* | `String` | A brief description of the concept reference term *code* | `String` | Represents a name from a standard medical code (required) *[conceptSource](#concept-source)* | `target_concept_source_UUID` | A concept can have any number of mappings to any number of other vocabularies.
 Other vocabularies are called "concept sources" in OpenMRS (i.e., LOINC, SNOMED, ICD-9, ICD10, RxNORM, etc.), but the concept source can also be a custom (i.e., org.openmrs.module.mdrtb, PIH, AMPATH, MVP, etc.).
-Every concept can define a string for its mapping in any "concept source" defined in the database
+Every concept can define a string for its mapping in any "concept source" defined in the database (required)
     *version* | `String` | A method to keep track of the number of updates applied to a specific concept reference term type